jason-neal/eniric/docs/source/index.rst

 Background
 ----------
-The origin of this code was used in `Figueira et al. 2016`_.
+The theoretical background and first version of the code used in Eniric was presented in `Figueira et al. 2016`_.

 .. code-block:: text